nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Repeat steps until data is correct
     Use case resumes in step 2

-**Use case: UC09 - Adding a ToDo Task**
+**Use case: UC09 - Add a ToDo Task**

 **Guarantees:** A tutor can add a ToDo task to the TaskBook with a given title and description.

 **MSS**
 1. Tutor enters correct command with title and description into the command input.
-2. ToDo task is added to the TaskBook and is displayed as well.
+2. GREWZ adds the ToDo task to the TaskBook and displays it.
 Use case ends.

 **Extensions**